-- No on-site burying or dumping of any waste materials, vegetation, litter or refuse may be allowed. - Domestic waste must be stored in approved containers (e.g. bins with removable lids). - All solid waste will be disposed of at a landfill licensed in terms of section 20 of the Environment Conservation Act (Act No. 73 of 1989). - If required, any future industries on site requiring additional waste and/or emissions permits or licences in terms of the applicable legislation, the owner/tenants must obtain these permits/licences before the specific operations can commence.
+- No on-site burying or dumping of any waste materials, vegetation, litter or refuse may be allowed. - Organic waste can be disposed of, buried on-site or used as mulch. - Domestic waste must be stored in approved containers (e.g. bins with removable lids). - All solid waste will be disposed of at a landfill licensed in terms of section 20 of the Environment Conservation Act (Act No. 73 of 1989). - No material should be disposed into any riparian zone. - If required, any future industries on site requiring additional waste and/or emissions permits or licences in terms of the applicable legislation, the owner/tenants must obtain these permits/licences before the specific operations can commence.

-7.5.1 Recycling
+7.4.1 Recycling